"I am glad that taking part in a trial might help others on their own cancer journey.”

-A trial of EnAd for ovarian cancer (OCTAVE)
+A trial of enadenotucirev for ovarian cancer (OCTAVE)

-This trial is looking at a drug called EnAd (also known as ColoAd1) that you have directly into your tummy (abdomen).
-It is for ovarian cancer that has got worse despite having platinum chemotherapy.
+This trial is for women with ovarian cancer that has got worse despite having platinum chemotherapy.

-The trial is for women who have one of the following
+It is for women who have 1 of the following:

 These cancers are treated in the same way, so when we use the term ovarian cancer in this summary, we are referring to all of these.

 But sometimes the cancer starts growing again within a few months of having this type of treatment.
 So researchers are looking for new treatments to help women in this situation.
 In this trial, they are looking at a drug called enadenotucirev (previously known as EnAd or ColoAd1).